alibaba/GraphScope/docs/utilities/how_to_find_logs.md

 # How to Find logs

-By default, GraphScope is usually running in a silent mode following the convention of Python applications.
-To enable verbose logging, turn on by:
+By default, GraphScope is running in a silent mode following the convention of Python applications.
+To enable verbose logging, turn it on by this command after importing `graphscope`.

 ```python
 >>> import graphscope